-According to the U.S. Surgeon General, 90% of melanomas (the worst form of skin cancer) are estimated to be caused by UV exposure.
+According to the U.S. Surgeon General, the majority of melanomas (the worst form of skin cancer) are estimated to be caused by UV exposure.
 Melanoma is responsible for the most skin-cancer-related deaths.
-It is also one of the most common types of cancer among U.S. adolescents and young adults, according to the U.S. Department of Health & Human Services.

 When to see a doctor

-Skin cancer is the most common form of cancer.
-The earlier you spot it, the easier it is to cure.
+The earlier you spot skin cancer, the easier it is to cure.
 Warning signs include:

 - I have used tanning beds in the past.
 Is there any way I can reduce my risk for skin cancer now?